minhaz-nuzhat/ExperimentationPreviewDocs/QuoteOfTheDayQuickStart/README.md

 app.UseMiddleware<TargetingHttpContextMiddleware>();
 ```

+This enables the TargetingTelemetryInitializer to have access to Targeting information by storing it on HttpContext.

+---

 11. In QuoteOfTheDay > Pages > Shared > _Layout.cshtml under where 'QuoteOfTheDay.styles.css' is added, add the following line

 ```
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css">
 ```

+This adds the css for version 5.15.3 of font-awesome

+---

 12. Open QuoteOfTheDay > Pages > Index.cshtml.cs and overwrite the content to the quote app